-- in-patient and day-patient treatment and associated specialists' charges - out-patient surgical procedures - radiotherapy and chemotherapy - one computerised tomography (CT), magnetic resonance imaging (MRI) or positron emission tomography (PET) scan - unlimited follow-up CT, MRI and PET scans performed within eight months after related, eligible in-patient or day-patient treatment, or after a related out-patient surgical procedure - up to £1,000 of benefits for out-patient diagnostic tests, out-patient consultations (including post-operative consultations), and therapists', physiotherapists', acupuncturists', homeopaths' and practitioners' charges.
+- in-patient and day-patient treatment and associated specialists' charges - · out-patient surgical procedures - radiotherapy and chemotherapy - one computerised tomography (CT), magnetic resonance imaging (MRI) or positron emission tomography (PET) scan - unlimited follow-up CT, MRI and PET scans performed within eight months after related, eligible in-patient or day-patient treatment, or after a related out-patient surgical procedure - up to £1,000 of benefits for out-patient diagnostic tests, out-patient consultations (including post-operative consultations), and therapists', physiotherapists', acupuncturists', homeopaths' and practitioners' charges - up to 28 days a year for in-patient and day-patient mental health treatment - up to £1,500 of benefits a year for out-patient mental health treatment.

-Saga HealthPlan Saver Plus 4 and Saga HealthPlan Saver Plus 6:

-With a '4 Week Wait' or '6 Week Wait' plan, if the NHS can give you the hospital treatment you need within four/six weeks of the specialist who would oversee the private treatment confirming that it is needed, then you must use the NHS.
+Saga HealthPlan Saver Plus 4 and Saga HealthPlan Saver Plus 6: With a '4 Week Wait' or '6 Week Wait' plan, if the NHS can give you the hospital treatment you need within four/six weeks of the specialist who would oversee the private treatment confirming that it is needed, then you must use the NHS.
 For more information, please see the 'Benefits table' section starting on page 6 and the 'Your cover for cancer treatment' section starting on page 20.